deton57/oke-labs/oke-rancher/readme.md

-## Lab parts: ##
+## Lab Agenda: ##

-First thing we will do is prepare a virtual machine with Oracle Developer image, and prepare our cloud, so we can connect to the machine and launch a Rancher Docker.
+First, we shall create a virtual machine with Oracle Developer image, connect it to Oracle cloud, and launch a Rancher Docker:

 1. [Create a virtual machine with Rancher installed on Docker](vm.md)

+Once Rancher is installed,
-After we have a Rancher installed, we will create an OKE cluster on cloud.
+we shall create an OKE cluster on Oracle cloud:

 2. [Create an OKE cluster using Rancher](cluster.md)

-We have a cluster up and running with nodes, now it's time to install apps on the cluster.
+We have a cluster up and running with nodes, now it is time to install apps on the cluster:

 3. [Install Wordpress app from Rancher catalog and manage it](wp.md)

-Our apps are up and running, let's monitor the Kubernetes cluster, and see the workloads.
+Our apps are up and running,
+let's monitor the Kubernetes cluster, and see the workloads:

 4. [Monitoring the cluster and the app](mon.md)